 I'm glad she didn't fall on us, she's eighteen stone.

-"Mr. Neill, Lord Mayor," says she, "Is this all you've got to show to me?"
+"Mr. Neill, Lord Mayor," says she, "Is this all you've got to

 "Why no, ma'am there's some more to see: pog mo thoin!"